Amged-Salem/Data_Warehouse_vs_Data_Lake_vs_Lakehouse_Comparison/Data_Warehouse_vs_Data_Lake_vs_Lakehouse_Comparison.md

 - **Lakehouses** offer the best of both worlds with ACID compliance and schema flexibility

 As the data landscape evolves, Lakehouse architectures are becoming the preferred choice for organizations seeking unified analytics platforms that can handle both traditional BI and modern ML/AI workloads efficiently.

+Schema Evolution in 3 Lines for Interview 🎯
+1. Definition:
+Schema Evolution is the ability of Lakehouse to modify table structure (add/remove/change columns) without breaking existing queries or reprocessing historical data.
+2. Problem it Solved:
+In traditional Data Lakes, adding a new column required rewriting all existing files which was extremely expensive.
+Lakehouse makes this a metadata-only operation.
+3. Business Value:
+Instead of spending $50,000 to reprocess petabytes of data just to add one column, Lakehouse does it in seconds at zero cost while keeping all old queries working.
+Golden Interview Answer:
+"Schema Evolution allows us to modify table structure over time while maintaining backward compatibility and avoiding expensive data reprocessing - it's metadata-only changes that keep old queries working seamlessly." ✨
+Follow-up if asked for example:
+"For instance, if we need to add a 'customer_tier' column to our sales table, Delta Lake automatically handles NULL values for historical records and merges the schema without any downtime or data migration."